condeadriankeith/RenThing/README.md

    - Build the Next.js application
    - Run database migrations (if using PostgreSQL)

+For detailed deployment instructions, see our [Vercel Deployment Guide](VERCEL_DEPLOYMENT.md).

 ### PostgreSQL Database Setup for Vercel

 For production deployments on Vercel, it's recommended to use PostgreSQL instead of SQLite due to SQLite's file-based nature which doesn't work well in serverless environments.